Tichborne case: Evidence and cross-examination

 The hearing, which took place within the Palace of Westminster, began on 11 May 1871 before Sir William Bovill, who was Chief Justice of the Common Pleas.
-The Claimant's legal team was led by William Ballantine and Harding Giffard, both highly experienced advocates.
+The Claimant's legal team was led by William Ballantine and Hardinge Giffard, both highly experienced advocates.
 Opposing them, acting on instructions from the bulk of the Tichborne family, were John Duke Coleridge, the Solicitor General (he was promoted to Attorney-General during the hearing), and Henry Hawkins, a future High Court judge who was then at the height of his powers as a cross-examiner.
 In his opening speech, Ballantine made much of Roger Tichborne's unhappy childhood, his overbearing father, his poor education and his frequently unwise choices of companions.
 The Claimant's experiences in an open boat following the wreck of the Bella had, said Ballantine, impaired his memories of his earlier years, which explained his uncertain recall.
 Attempts to identify his client as Arthur Orton were, Ballantine argued, the concoctions of "irresponsible" private investigators acting for the Tichborne family.

 The first witnesses for the Claimant included former officers and men from Roger Tichborne's regiment, all of whom declared their belief that he was genuine.
 Among servants and former servants of the Tichborne family called by Ballantine was John Moore, Roger's valet in South America.
 He testified that the Claimant had remembered many small details of their months together, including clothing worn and the name of a pet dog the pair had adopted.
 Roger's cousin Anthony Biddulph explained that he had accepted the Claimant only after spending much time in his company.

 On 30 May Ballantine called the Claimant to the stand.
 During his examination-in-chief, the Claimant answered questions on Arthur Orton, whom he described as "a large-boned man with sharp features and a lengthy face slightly marked with smallpox".
 He had lost sight of Orton between 1862 and 1865, but they had met again in Wagga Wagga, where the Claimant had discussed his inheritance.
 Under cross-examination the Claimant was evasive when pressed for further details of his relationship with Orton, saying that he did not wish to incriminate himself.
 After questioning him on his visit to Wapping, Hawkins asked him directly: "Are you Arthur Orton?" to which he replied "I am not".
 The Claimant displayed considerable ignorance when questioned about his time at Stonyhurst.
 He could not identify Virgil, confused Latin with Greek, and did not understand what chemistry was.
 He caused a sensation when he declared that he had seduced Katherine Doughty and that the sealed package given to Gosford, the contents of which he earlier claimed not to recall, contained instructions to be followed in the event of her pregnancy.
 Rohan McWilliam, in his chronicle of the affair, comments that from that point on the Tichborne family were fighting not only for their estates but for Katherine Doughty's honour.